What Is It? SymptomsDiagnosis Treatment FAQs Definitions

 • inability or reluctance to eat or drink

-• poor weight gain/dehydration
+• poor weight gain

-Breathing, Lung, and Voice Symptoms
+Common Breathing, Lung, and Voice Symptoms

 • stridor (noisy breathing)

-• wet or congested breathing
+• wet or congested-sounding breathing

 • chronic cough

-• frequent lower respiratory infections (such as pneumonia)
+• frequent respiratory infections, such as pneumonia

-• asthma/reactive airway disease
+• asthma-like symptoms or reactive airway disease

 Reviewed in 2024 by: